-The programme, which has been made possible through the support of Civil Rights Defenders’ founder and honorary chair Gerald Nagler, is aimed at lawyers in the beginning of their careers.
+The programme, which has been made possible through the support of Civil Rights Defenders’ founder and honorary chair Gerald Nagler, is aimed at lawyers at the beginning of their careers.
 The applicants should have a documented interest in human rights work, as well as relevant work experience.
 The programme contributes to increasing the number of Sweden-based lawyers who engage in human rights work.
 In the long run, the programme contributes to a higher level of knowledge about human rights related issues among lawyers working in different sectors.
 The traineeship is a full-time position and runs for a year at a time.

 The recruitment is conducted in collaboration with the leadership consultancy company Pelago AB.
-The company offers their services pro bono in order to help finding future human rights lawyers and give the applicants important experience for future recruitment processes.
+The company offers their services pro bono in order to help find future human rights lawyers and give the applicants important experience for future recruitment processes.

-Would you like to apply to the traineeship?
+Would you like to apply for the traineeship?